 For the families that were able to keep their girls at home, there was little opportunity for them to attend school, so they grew up without literacy or skills to make a life, left to live a life of extreme poverty.
 This broke Michelle's heart.
 She decided to do something.

-And thus IWEN, now Her International, was born.
-With the support of our field staff who themselves were at one time indentured, IWEN worked directly with the families to curb the selling of young girls into bonded labour.
+And thus Her International was born.
+Together with our on-the-ground Nepali partner, Creating Possibilities, whose field staff themselves were at one time indentured, Her International worked directly with the families to curb the selling of young girls into bonded labour.
 While this practice is no longer legal, families are still not able to provide their children (mainly girls) with educational opportunities due to extreme poverty.

-In 2017, IWEN's membership voted unanimously to change our name to Her International.
-Our charity has run successfully for 12 years with the help of donors like you.
+Her International has run successfully for 13 years with the help of donors like you.
 The impoverished families that we support in the western region of Dang are still struggling to make ends meet and spending money on sending their daughters to school is just not feasible.
 Her International provides educational opportunities for the girls of the village, and life skills and microcredit courses for the women.

 With 182 girls in school, we are empowering an entire community.